Taking Safety Home Safety Talk

-If you answered “no” to a lot of these questions, then you need to ask yourself why are these safety concerns not addressed in my house?
+If you answered “no” to some of these questions, then you need to ask yourself why are these safety concerns not addressed in my house?
 Have you educated your family members on these hazards?
 How would it affect you and your family if something happened to a young child in your home because a hazard was not addressed?
 Take safety in the home seriously and protect your loved ones.

 -Have you taken safety information you have learned here home?
 If so, do you have an example?